🔑 Key Points

 You can pick up decent acoustic treatment products online using either eBay or Amazon or a dedicated acoustic treatment supplier.
 Room kits are also available that include both bass traps and acoustic tiles, along with the necessary adhesives to allow you to apply the products to your walls and ceilings.
 I’ve included links to some of these below.

 How much you need, really depends on the size of the room and the amount of treatment required.
 With this in mind, it makes sense to first identify your first reflection points and other problem areas in your room before ordering, which we will do in the next section.

 Fixing acoustic products to your walls

-Before installing your acoustic products, decide whether you want to use an adhesive (this can be problematic concerning plaster walls) or double-sided tape.
+Before installing your acoustic products, decide whether you want to use an adhesive (this can be problematic with regard to plaster walls) or double-sided tape.
 Use enough of either to ensure a stable install that won’t come off the wall at a later date and use a spirit level (if you have one handy) to ensure your panels are hung straight.
-Nothing ruins the aesthetics of a home studio like poorly installed acoustic treatment, and a great looking, well-treated room can be a source of inspiration for home-based musicians.
+Nothing ruins the aesthetics of a home studio like poorly installed acoustic treatment, and a great-looking, well-treated room can be a source of inspiration for home-based musicians.

 What acoustic treatment to use and where to put it

 Ok, so we now know what products are available, what products are we going to need and what do we then do with it?

 In most home studios absorptive products such as bass traps and acoustic tiles will be of the most use.
 Diffusion, as mentioned, is mostly used to stabilize a good-sounding room already, hence why you mostly see diffusion employed in theaters and concert halls.

 Installing acoustic treatment begins with identifying the first reflection points of your room.
 This is important because if you can identify the place where sound is being reflected initially this will cut down on a lot of the reflected sound completely, as it is less likely to bounce around the room.